JoshOrndorff/recipes/text/3-entrees/testing/off-chain-workers.md

 ## Getting the Transaction Pool and Off-chain State

-When writing test cases for off-chain workers, we need to look into the transaction pool and current off-chain state to ensure a certain transaction has made its way, and passed with the right parameters and signature.
+When writing test cases for off-chain workers, we need to look into the transaction pool and current off-chain state to ensure a certain transaction has made its way, and was passed with the right parameters and signature.
 This is how we build them up for our mock runtime:

 src: [`pallets/offchain-demo/src/tests.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/test.rs)